About Alice Levitt

 In a hurry?
 Read this:

-Alice Levitt began her journalism career at age 13 with a cult film criticism ‘zine that she distributed worldwide.
-As an adult, stints with WWE Magazine and EatingWell led to making her name as senior food writer at Vermont’s alternative newsweekly, Seven Days.
 After seven years of eating Vermont, Alice headed to Houston, to take over as dining editor and critic at Houstonia magazine.
 In 2018, she left Houstonia to travel and freelance full-time.
-She has written for publications including Vox, The Art of Eating, Gastro Obscura, Boston Globe, Eater and Culture.
+She has written for publications including Vox, The Spruce Eats, The Art of Eating, Atlas Obscura, Gastro Obscura, Reader’s Digest, EatingWell, AllRecipes, Business Insider, The Boston Globe, Eater Houston and Culture.
 Her first book, Vermont: An Explorer’s Guide, was published in 2015.
 She returned to staff writing in 2020, when she joined the team at Northern Virginia Magazine as food editor/critic.
-She is currently working on her second book, this one about the cuisine of Washington, DC and its suburbs.

 You can follow her adventures on Facebook, Twitter, TikTok, and Instagram.